Discrete Ultrafilters and Homogeneity of Product Spaces: Classes of Spaces Between -Spaces and -Spaces

 \textup{(ii)}\enspace A space $X$ is an $\cR_3$-space if and only if the closure of any countable discrete set $D\subset X$ in $\beta X$ is the Stone--\v Cech compactification $\beta D$ of~$D$.

-\textup{(iii)}\enspace A space $X$ is a $\beta\omega$-space if and only if any countable discrete set $D\subset X$ with compact closure is $C^*$-embedded in~$X$. \end{proposition}
+\textup{(iii)}\enspace A space $X$ is a $\beta\omega$-space if and only if any countable discrete set $D\subset X$ with compact closure is $C^*$-embedded in~$\overline D$. \end{proposition}

 \begin{proof} (i)\enspace First, note that countable discrete sets $A, B\subset X$ are separated if and only if $D=A\cup B$ is discrete.
 Therefore, $X$ is a $\cR_3$-space if and only if any disjoint subsets of any discrete set $D\subset X$ have disjoint closures.
-By Taimanov's theorem (see \cite[Theorem~3.2.1]{Engelking}) this means precisely that $D$ is $C^*$-embedded in the closure of $D$ in $\beta X$, which is equivalent to $D$ being $C^*$-embedded in~$X$.
+By Taimanov's theorem (see \cite[Theorem~3.2.1]{Engelking}) this means precisely that $D$ is $C^*$-embedded in the closure of $D$ in $\beta X$.

 Assertions~(ii) and (iii) immediately follow from (i) and the definitions of Stone--\v Cech compactification and of a $\beta\omega$-space. \end{proof}

 \begin{corollary} Any $\mathscr R_3$-space is a $\beta\omega$-space.
 Any compact $\beta\omega$-space is an $\mathscr R_3$-space. \end{corollary}